-OR

-☐ TRANSITION REPORT PURSUANT TO SECT EXCHANGE AC

-For the transition period from to

-Commission File No. 0-10248

-FON AR

-FONAR CORP ORATION

-(Exact name of registrant as specified in its charter)

-DELAWARE 11-2464137

-(State of incorporation) (IRS Employer

-Identification Number)

-110 Marcus Drive, Melville, New York 11747

-(Address of principal executive offices) (Zip Code)

-(631) 694-2929

-(Registrant's Telephone Number, including area code)

-Securities Registered pursuant to Section 12(b) of the Act

-Title of Each Class Trading Sym bol(s) Exchange Registered

-Common Stock, \$.0001 par value FONR NASDAQ Capital Market

-Securities Registered pursuant to Section 12(g) of the Act

-None

-Indicate by check mark if the registrant is a well-knof the Securities Act.
-Yes $\square$ No $\boxtimes$ . nown seasoned issuer, as defined in Rule 405
+ANT TO SECTION 13 C XCHANGE ACT OF 19 OR 15(d) OF THE SECURITIES AND 34 For the transition per riod from to Co ommission File No. 0-102 248 F R AR CORPORA (Exact name of registrant as specified l in its charter) DELAWARE 11-2464137 (State of incorporation) (I RS Employer Identification Number) 110 Marcus Drive, Melville, New Yo rk 11747 (Address of principal executive office es) (Zip Code) (631) 694-2929 (Registrant's Telephone Number, incl uding area code) Securities Regist tered pursuant to Section 12(b) of the Act Title of Each Class Trading Symbol(s) Exchange Registered Common Stock, \$.0001 par value FONR NASDAQ Capital Market Securities Regist tered pursuant to Section None 12(g) of the Act Securities Act.
+Yes \square No \boxtimes . ned issuer, as defined in Rule 405 of the Indicate by check mark if the registrant is not required to file r eports pursuant to Section 13 or Section

-Indicate by check mark if the registrant is not requestrated Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ uired to file reports pursuant to Section 13 or
+15(d) of the Act.
+Yes \square No \boxtimes .

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ .
-Indicate by check mark whether the registrant (1) has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 of 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirement for the past 90 days.
+Yes \boxtimes No \square .
+Indicate by check mark whether the registrant (1) has submitted electronically and posted on its corporat website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorted period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer", "accelerated filer and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Emerging Growth Company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ .
-The aggregate market value of the shares of Common Stock held by non-affiliates as of December 31, 2022 based on the closing price of \$16.75 per share on such date as reported on the NASDAQ System, was approximately \$106.2 million.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Emerging Growth Company □ If securities are registers pursuant to Section 12(b) of the Act, indicate by check mark whether th financial statements of the registrant included in the filing reflect the correction of an error to previousl issued financial statements.
+Yes \square No \boxtimes .
+Indicate by check mark whether any of those error corrections are restatements that required a recover analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$.
+Yes \square No \boxtimes .
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of th Exchange Act).
+Yes \square No \boxtimes .
+The aggregate market value of the shares of Common Stock held by non-affiliates as of December 29

+The aggregate market value of the shares of Common Stock held by non-affiliates as of December 29, 2023 based on the closing price of \$19.56 per share on such date as reported on the NASDAQ System, was approximately \$121.0 million.
 The other outstanding classes do not have a readily determinable market value.

-As of September 8, 2023, 6,450,882 shares of Common Stock, 146 shares of Class B Common Stock, 382,513 shares of Class C Common Stock and 313,438 shares of Class A Non-voting Preferred Stock of the registrant were outstanding.
+As of September 18, 2024, 6,328,294 shares of Common Stock, 146 shares of Class B Common Stock, 382,513 shares of Class C Common Stock and 313,438 shares of Class A Non-voting Preferred Stock of the registrant were outstanding.